 If you do not live in San Diego, don’t fret!
 There are groups everywhere, and if none nearby suit you, create one!
 Even if it starts small, it will be incredibly valuable to you and your business.

 And, hey, if you’re ever in the SoCal area, let us know.
-We meet on the first Wednesday of each month.Opinions expressed here by Contributors are their own.
+We meet on the first Wednesday of each month.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.